Study Abroad: Tips & Updates

 Founded in: 1160-1250 AD

 The University of Paris, often known as La Sorbonne, started forming around 1160 on the Notre-Dame cathedral school site and gained papal recognition by the 1250s.
-It became the most respected center for theology and philosophy in medieval Europe.
+As one of the Oldest Universities in the World, it became the most respected centre for theology and philosophy in medieval Europe.
 After the French Revolution, it transformed into several modern universities but still carries the legacy and influence of the original medieval institution.

 Notable Alumni from the University of Paris